boltKrank/wasm_examples/cpp_hello_world/cpp_hello_world.md

 Minimal command: `emcc -o hello3.html hello.c -O3 -s WASM=1 --shell-file html_template/shell_minimal_mk2.html`

 The file specified by --shell-file must have the {{{ SCRIPT }}} tag in it, and the file after -o must be a .html file.
+This {{{ SCRIPT }}} tag is replaced by a link to the JS file.

+NOTE: Due to limitations of Windows - I'll use Ubuntu 18.04 WSL for compilation and testing.